kubernetes/enhancements/keps/sig-node/5032-log-rotate-on-disk-pressure/README.md

 ### Goals

-- Rotate and Clean all container logs on kubelet Disk pressure that has exceeded the configured log retention quota
+- Rotate and Clean all container logs on kubelet Disk pressure that has exceeded the configured log retention quota.

 ## Proposal
+- On disk pressure, analyse log paths of all containers.
+Logs of containers with existing combined log size exceeding `containerLogMaxSize`*`containerLogMaxFiles` should be deleted till the combined log size is within `containerLogMaxSize`*`containerLogMaxFiles`.

 ### Risks and Mitigations